 Software Or Operating System Malfunction

-The first thing to do if your operating system or software programs are being unresponsive is to restart your computer.
+The first thing to do if your operating system or software programs are unresponsive is to restart your computer.
 Then run a virus scan to make sure you don’t have a virus wreaking havoc on your device.

 For PC users, we usually recommend using the Windows antivirus software because if you use third-party antivirus software it can slow down your computer.
 Macs are typically less likely to have a virus, but it can happen.
 That’s why we recommend a VPN like NordVPN to protect your computer whether it is a Mac or a PC.